rithmschool/users-companies-jobs-node-pg/readme.md

 - Add a column in the `users` table called `password`.
 This column should have a type of `text` and should never be null.
 The column should store a **hashed** password using bcrypt.
 Make sure that when a user is created and updated, the password is stored securely.

+- Add a column in the `companies` table called `handle`.
+This column should have a type of `text` and should be unique and never be null.

 - Add a column in the `companies` table called `password`.
 This column should have a type of `text` and should never be null.
 The column should store a **hashed** password using bcrypt.
-Make sure that when a user is created and updated, the password is stored securely.
+Make sure that when a company is created and updated, the password is stored securely.

-- Add a column in the `companies` table called `handle`.
-This column should have a type of `text` and should be unique and never be null.

 - Make sure your application has the following routes: